sahilcode17/Ecommerce-api/README.md

 npm run server
 ```
 ## Possible Error :
-If you are not able to connect to mongodb do the following :
+1. If you are not able to connect to mongodb do the following
-    1. Create Mongodb atlas account
+- Create Mongodb atlas account
-    2. After go to dashboard there you will se connect button in that you will have connect with your application
+- Go to dashboard there you will se connect button in that you will have connect with your application option
-    3. copy that string and replace with the existing string in db.js file ( variable uri)
+- copy that string and replace with the existing string in db.js file ( variable uri)
-    4. If still not able to connect add your ip address in networks in mongodb atlas dashboard
+- If still not able to connect add your ip address in networks in mongodb atlas dashboard
-If not able to run run install
+2. If not able to run run install
-    1. remove the pacakages name that is causing the error and manually install them
+- remove the pacakages name that is causing the error and manually install them
-If not able to run api's
+3. If not able to run api's
-    2. Check documentation for curl , past it in postman you will be able to see possible error
+- Check documentation for curl , past it in postman you will be able to see possible error